What Shows Up in a Criminal Background Check?

-If you are interested in cleaning up your Los Angeles criminal record,
+If you are interested in cleaning up your criminal record, call a Los Angeles

-call the attorneys at the office of Stephen G. Rodriguez & Partners
+criminal defense attorney at Stephen G. Rodriguez & Partners to discuss

-to discuss your legal situation and find out what options are available
+your legal situation and find out what options are available to you.
+Backed

-to you.
-Backed by over 70 years of combined criminal law experience, you
+by over 70 years of combined criminal law experience, you can be confident